NeneWang/mastery-cli/Readme.md

   - [ ] U should map it so it is not understanble the source aside of the extension
 - [ ] Image into Ascii
   - [ ] As a tool
   - [ ] As an automatic pattern ideal for terms images where no image is available.
-(Or you just want to preview the attechment on the console.)
+(Or you just want to preview the attechment on the console.
+You should also set it up so that it prints that onto the computer.)
 - [ ] Pomodoro Timers: [notifications]
   - [ ] Report the progress results of 1 year ago, 1 month ago + 1 week ago + 1 day ago.
 - [ ] Pull out excels and tell you about the daily tasks you didnt finish